danschultz/stitch/README.md

     index.html
 ```

-To tell Stitch to generate a sprite sheet for all PNGs in `web/images/icons`, reference `web/images/icons.css` from an HTML file.
+To tell Stitch to generate a sprite sheet for all PNGs in `web/images/icons`, just reference `web/images/icons.css` from an HTML file.

-The generated CSS file contains classes that reference each sprite within the sheet.
+The generated CSS file contains classes that reference the images within the sheet sheet.
 For each image, a class with the naming convention `{folder-name}-{image-name}` will be generated.
 Each class sets the element's `background-image`, `background-position`, `width` and `height`.

 Using the *star.png* and *info.png* sprites in `index.html`: